The views expressed by the host on this program make more sense than anything.

 Let me think.

-It's going back, wait.
+It's going back, Wade.

 It's going back about.

-Who Graham?
+Who, Graham?

 I don't have guests.